Apply to PD 14-5720 as follows:

 - support for United States scientists participating on drilling expeditions and JOIDES Resolution advisory panels

 FUNDED AS PART OF THIS ACTIVITY

-U.S. Science Support Program Associated with the Integrated Ocean Drilling Program
+U.S. Science Support Program associated with the International Ocean Discovery Program

 THIS PROGRAM IS PART OF

 What Has Been Funded (Recent Awards Made Through This Program, with Abstracts)

 Map of Recent Awards Made Through This Program